YouGotJaked/user-workload/README.md

 #### Average

-The 10 G files averaged a write speed of 2.6 MB/s and read speed of 4.9 MB/s.
+The 10G files averaged a write speed of 2.6 MB/s and read speed of 4.9 MB/s.

 ## Conclusion